cdl-geneseo/geneseo-dictionary/L/Letch-fast.md

 # Letch-fast

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Letch-fast

 Created by  Unknown User (jw33), last modified by  Unknown User (ajs58) on Apr 15, 2019

 Letch-fast - n. slang term for breakfast at the Letchworth Dining Hall.
 Combination of Letchworth and Breakfast.&quot;Letch-fast was not to shabby this morning, I think they used real eggs.&quot;As of 2015, 62.5% of students surveyed knew this word, 57% believed this to be of local origin.(Whelehan G-M, 2015)5% of Geneseo students surveyed knew the word.
 Of those surveyed, 84% believed it was a word of local origin.(Shutes, G-M, 2019)